jayliu0313/Shape-Guided/README.md

 ```

 ## Implementation
-It will take few minutes to remove the backgoround of the point cloud, and point cloud will be divided into multiple grid for each instance.
+It will take few minutes to remove the backgoround of the point cloud, and point cloud will be divided into multiple patches for each instance.
 ### Preprocessing
 ```
 python tools/preprocessing.py DATASET_PATH